caldwell619/react-spring/directions/sending-requests.md

     - `this` refers to the class `Ad`, and `.createAd` is a property which holds a function
 - Ensure that there are no errors in the console, then check the database.
 You should have an ad that's auto filling the relational table specefied

+## We made it
+Finally we are sending user generated data to a Spring REST API.
+I'm so proud of you.